brucemack/microlink/docs/el_supplement.md

 status of the target node and its current IP address.
 3. Station A sends an RTCP SDES packet with the identification information to Station B on the RTCP port, **but using the socket that is bound to the RTP port on the local side!**.
-I suspect we need to originate data using both local-side UDP ports in order for routers to forward return traffic back to both ports.
+I suspect we need to originate data using both local-side UDP ports in order for routers/firewalls to forward return traffic from Station B back to Station A on both ports.
+This is related to dynamic firewall capability known as [Stateful Packet Inspection](https://en.wikipedia.org/wiki/Stateful_firewall) and/or [UDP Hole Punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
 4. Station A sends the same message again to the RTCP port of Station B using the socket that is bound to the RTCP port.
 5. Station A sends an oNDATA packet to the RTP port of Station B.
 6. Station A appears to wait at this point.
 If nothing happens after 5 seconds then a retry happens by returning to step #3.